Definition and Explanation of Ledger:

 - Definition and Explanation of Accounting

-- Definition and Explanation of Single Entry System
+- The Concept of Double Entry Accounting System

 Download E accounting book in MS-word format for just 20 $ - Click here to Download